 It is also a good idea to check out the stem and see if it is wet, as that shows that the papaya was recently taken from the tree, meaning that it is fresh.
 Living in Canada, I have never seen one like that, but if you’re in a tropical climate you might be in luck!

-How to know when a papaya is ready to eat:
+How to know when the papaya is ready to eat:

 - It will have smooth skin and turn yellow when ripe.